Bison Culture

 Bison Culture Education Trunk:

-Our education trunks are provided for free of charge to all schools, and shipping is available.
+Our education trunks are provided for free of charge to all schools; shipping is available as well.
 Details of shipping can be found at the bottom of this page.
 This trunk is also available as a Virtual Education Trunk.
 The virtual trunk has 360-degree photos of every item.

-This trunk was created to help tell one small piece of the story of the Indigenous People of North America.
+This trunk (and the accompanying curriculum) was created to help tell one small piece of the story of the Indigenous People of North America.
 Native Americans have been living in North America for more than 14,000 years; their history is vast and diverse.
-This trunk focuses on how the People of the Great Plains used the bison during a two-hundred-year period.
-The time period the trunk examines begins with the arrival of the horse on the great plains in the mid 1600s and ends with the near extinction of the bison during the mid 1800s.
+This trunk focuses on how the People of the Great Plains used the bison during a roughly two-hundred-year period.
+The time period the trunk and curriculum examines begins with the arrival of the horse on the great plains in the mid 1600s and ends with the near extinction of the bison during the mid 1800s.

 This trunk includes bison items like tanned leather, rawhide, pelt, tongue, stomach, brains, horns, hooves, and more.
 It also includes replicas of period appropriate Native American items, made out of bison.
 This includes a shield, spoon, drum, arrow, parfleche, awl, bowl, and more.
 All of these items were made by artists using historically accurate techniques, and are great representations of what these items would have looked like during this time period.